BEST RESISTANCE BAND CHEST WORKOUT

 As you may have heard me say before, arm adduction is necessary to get your chest muscles as thick as they can be.

 You need that full range of motion, where the arm approaches and crosses the midline of the body.
-The classic chest exercises–bench press, dips, and push-ups–don’t give us enough adduction in my opinion.
+The classic chest exercises–bench press, dips, and basic push-ups–don’t give us enough adduction in my opinion.
 The Cavaliere Crossover is a great way to incorporate more adduction by using a band.

 The hand doesn’t need to come all the way across the body.
 The biceps simply needs to get closer to the midline of the chest, which is exactly what happens under the resistance of the band in the Cavaliere crossover.